becarpenter/wget6/README.md

 # wget6
-Patch wget to support rfc6874bis
+Patch wget to support rfc6874bis.

-Please see wget-6874bis for all you need to know
+Please see [wget-6874bis](wget-6874bis.MD) for all you need to know.